Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VM.PublicIPAttached.md

 ### Configure with Azure template

-To deploy virtual machines that pass this rule:
+To deploy VM network interfaces that pass this rule:

 - For each IP configuration specified in the `properties.ipConfigurations` property:
   - Ensure that the `properties.publicIPAddress.id` property does not reference a Public IP resource.

 For example:

 ```json
 {